kensanata/just-halberds/2d6-Math.md

 | 10 |   3¡ |   6¡ |   9¡ |  12¡ |  15¡ |  18¡ |  15¡ |  12¡ |   9  |   6  |   3 |
 | 11 |   2¡ |   4¡ |   6¡ |   8¡ |  10¡ |  12¡ |  10¡ |   8¡ |   6¡ |   4  |   2 |
 | 12 |   1¡ |   2¡ |   3¡ |   4¡ |   5¡ |   6¡ |   5¡ |   4¡ |   3¡ |   2¡ |   1 |

-Adding up the highlighted numbers: 576, thus the chances of beating somebody else is 576:1296 or about 44%.

 What if you have a +1 advantage?
 Just add one more diagonal:
 576+146=722, so your odds are now 722:1296 or about 56%.